|Start||September 14, 2020|

 - making your first steps towards a career in the music industry

-Year 1 goes wide, covering the foundations of sound engineering and music production.
+Year 1 goes wide, covering the foundations of sound engineering and audio production.
 Year 2 goes deep as you build on the foundational knowledge of Year 1.
 Refine and hone your critical listening and mastering skills.
 Explore and expand your individual skill-set and creative approach as you dig even deeper into the techniques of mixing, mastering and studio production.

 Some things to look forward to during Year 2.